 Put substantially more resources into keeping people safe: Oxfam has doubled the number of staff dedicated to preventing abuse and sexual misconduct and tripled the financial resources devoted to this work.
 This includes improvements to our system that allows people to report abuse that can be easily used by the communities we serve, and by staff and volunteers.
 We have strengthened and introduced new safeguarding policies and rolled out an enhanced e-learning courses for staff with greater focus on behaviors, culture, and safeguarding.

-Working with our peers across the sector to tackle physical, sexual and emotional abuse: We are in a moment of opportunity to work collaboratively with our colleagues to prevent sexual assault and harassment in the broader aid sector.
-We are launching a Global Integrity Fund to invest in strengthening the safeguarding capacities of local civil society organizations and Oxfam America President and CEO, Abby Maxman is co-champion and co-lead on the CEO Taskforce at InterAction.
-Abby, along with 118 CEOs have signed a pledge that includes taking steps to ensure perpetrators cannot be re-employed by other members of the international aid community.
+Working with our peers across the sector to tackle physical, sexual, and emotional abuse: Oxfam America President & CEO, Abby Maxman, is a champion and co-lead on the CEO Taskforce at InterAction.
+Abby, along with 140 CEOs, have signed a pledge that includes taking steps to ensure perpetrators cannot be re-employed by other members of the international aid community.
 Oxfam America has also taken on a leadership and technical advisory role to support safeguarding work happening across the sector.